 - Combine yeast, flour, dry milk, sugar, and salt in a medium mixing bowl.

-- Combine oil and warm water, and then pour into flour mixture and stir thoroughly for about 5 minutes.
-Mixture will be very sticky.
+- Combine oil and warm water in a large measuring cup or mixing bowl, and then pour the liquid into flour mixture and stir thoroughly for about 5 minutes.
+The dough will be thick, loose, and very sticky.

-- Pour mixture from bowl onto prepared pan and spread evenly using a spatula.
-Set dough in pan aside to rest for 20-30 minutes.
+- Pour the dough mixture from bowl onto prepared pan and spread evenly using a spatula.
+Set dough in pan aside in a warm spot to rest for 30 minutes.

-- Put the pizza dough pan in the oven and pre-bake until crust is set: • Conventional oven: 475° F for 10 minutes• Convection oven: 425° F for 7 minutesRemove from oven and set aside until Pizza Topping has cooled slightly.
+- Put the pizza dough pan in the preheated oven and par-bake for 10 minutes, or until the crust is set.Remove from oven and set aside until Pizza Topping has cooled slightly.

 - Allow topping to cool slightly before spreading it on pizza.